stephengold/jme3-utilities/README.md

   + Select "Properties".
   + Under "Categories:" select "Libraries".
   + Click on the "OK" button.
- 3. Resolve any remaining project problems.
- 4. Build the project's JARs:
+ 3. Build the project's JARs:
   + Right-click on the new project in the "Projects" window.
   + Select "Clean and Build".
- 5. (optional) Generate the project's javadoc:
+ 4. (optional) Generate the project's javadoc:
   + Right-click on the new project in the "Projects" window.
   + Select "Generate Javadoc".